sprtd/real-estate-marketplace/README.md

-# Real Estate Marketplace
+# Description

-> In this project, tokens which represent title to properties are minted.
-Before a token is minted, property ownership is verfied.
-Using zk-SNARKs, a verification system was created to prove property title ownership without revealing that specific information on the property.
+> In this project, ERC-721 tokenized representation of  title properties were minted.
+Priority to minting, property ownership is verfied using zk-SNARKs, a verification system  created to prove property title ownership without revealing that specific information on the property.
+Following token verification, it was listed on OpenSea marketplace.
->
-> Following token verification, it was listed on OpenSea marketplace.

 ## Token